 Meditative states are extremely helpful when scanning large areas as I go out of body and can travel quicker and identify things much faster than when doing it physically.
 Within just a few minutes, I was able to identify the different areas on the property that were contributing to the one significant issue.

-Please note – these contributing issues were significant in and of themselves, but overall they were relatively easy to hand and quick to cleanse.
+Please note – these contributing issues were significant in and of themselves, but overall, they were relatively easy to hand and quick to cleanse.
 The one, however, was quite complex and took two sessions to clear out.
-It was a relief for the property manager, however, that after the meditation was complete I was able to clearly communicate all the work that was needed – even if she was disappointed it was not going to be able to be resolved in just one visit.
+It was a relief for the property manager, however, that after the meditation was complete, I was able to clearly communicate all the work that was needed – even if she was disappointed it was not going to be able to be resolved in just one visit.

-So what needed to be done?
+So, what needed to be done?
 Well, let’s start with the simple stuff.
 There is a type of naturally occurring energy construct called a Well that exist around the planet.
-There a thousands and thousands of them and they exist as repositories of negative energy.
+There are thousands and thousands of them and they exist as repositories of negative energy.
 When the planet had active caretakers – think druids and shamans and wise women, etc. – these Wells would be cleared regularly and not create a problem for anyone.

 And before you ask it – yes, they exist everywhere.
 In cities, in the ocean, Wells are not dependent upon the physical state of the location and they are not living, thinking creatures that might care about the harm they cause.
 They are strictly a construct, made to facilitate energetic functions on the earth plane.
 If you have ever walked through neighborhoods or gone into buildings where the energy was particularly devastating, chances are that there is at least one Well in the area that is not functioning as it was designed.
 Thus, the Wells are infecting those who live around them with negativity instead of pulling the negativity away from them.
 Best to cleanse them right away.

-So, back to the story.
-So the meadow area that the coyotes frequented had a very ugly Well situation that needed resolution plus a few other minor areas around the property that needed some work, but the main issue…well, that was quite situation.
+The meadow area that the coyotes frequented had a very ugly Well situation that needed resolution plus a few other minor areas around the property that needed some work, but the main issue…well, that was quite situation.
 There was also an area where the ghost of a young woman had been seen by multiple people.
 Some thought she looked Native American while others could not specify.

 North Carolina used to be populated by numerous indigenous tribes, now sequestered onto reservations and called, when being nice, “Native Americans” and when not being nice, “Indians” or “Injuns”.
 Each tribe had its own identity for the tribes were not all one nation.
-North Carolina was (and still is) particularly vicious to the Native Americans and the only thing kept after exterminating as many tribes as only the White Man could are the regional/location names, names derived from the lands they had lived on for thousands of years.
+North Carolina was (and still is) particularly vicious to the Native Americans and the only thing kept after exterminating as many tribes as only the White Man could be the regional/location names, names derived from the lands they had lived on for thousands of years.

-So this particular incident is quite old, quite, quite old and for the energies to have lingered and still be as strong is a testament to how pernicious certain types of energy work can be.
+So, this particular incident is quite old, quite, quite old and for the energies to have lingered and still be as strong is a testament to how pernicious certain types of energy work can be.
 And this is its story.

 There once was a tribe who lived in peace and harmony with the land and the tribes around them.
 They were not warlike so they did not travel outside their land unless they were visiting friends and family.
 This tribe had a shaman who had produced a son who he had trained to be Shaman, but that son was unable to produce an heir.
 After much conversation, it was decided that the younger Shaman would adopt a child and raise that boy to follow in their footsteps and to guide the people and to counsel the tribal leaders as necessary.

-And so they looked amongst the tribe for someone teachable and discovered a young boy who had been orphaned over a year earlier.
+And so, they looked amongst the tribe for someone teachable and discovered a young boy who had been orphaned over a year earlier.
 He was approximately seven years old, so he was not an infant who would require 24/7 care, but instead was one who could begin to learn how to care for his tribe, elders, and himself with time and attention.

 Sadly, his parents had been of the warrior class and thus he was the only perspective he had of the Shamans was one of awe and fear and he felt out of place.
-After his parents had died he had been emotionally neglected and the elder Shamans did not realize the extent of the emotional neglect because physically he behaved as he should for his age.
+After his parents died, he had been emotionally neglected and the elder Shamans did not realize the extent of the emotional neglect because physically he behaved as he should for his age.
 They did not realize that behind his frequent silence was a mind that was churning from pain and anger at his loss and loneliness.

 The Shamans loved the child as best as they could and provided him with all that was available to them.
 They patiently taught him how to be a shaman and tried to help him succeed in all that they assigned him, but they did not realize that by completely removing him from the warrior class duties he had known all his life that now he had nothing to relate to and felt quite isolated.
 From the outside perspective, this raising of status was viewed as a blessing, but the young boy’s pain twisted the change into a detrimental viewpoint, where he decided he must have been too stupid to learn how to fight, to protect the tribe as his parents had, so the warriors abandoned him to these remote strangers.